SophieZ302/InfoRetrivalModels/README.md

 # Info Retrival Models

-## Goal
-__Implement and compare various retrieval systems using vector space models and language models__
+__Goal: Implement and compare various retrieval systems using vector space models and language models__

 The project contains two parts:
   1. A program to parse the corpus AP89_DATA.zip files and index it with [ElasticSearch](https://www.elastic.co/products/elasticsearch)
-  2. A query processor, which runs queries from an input file using a selected retrieval model
+  1. A query processor, which runs queries from an input file using a selected retrieval model

 ## Dataset
 This project uses trec_ap89 corpus of 84000 files that can be found from [TREC](http://trec.nist.gov/data.html).

 ## Document Indexing
  * Use **Jsoup** to read HTML formated files from the dataset.
  * Parse them to **json** format by [google-gson](https://github.com/google/gson).
  * Use HTTP client to upload json files to a local [ElasticSearch](https://www.elastic.co/products/elasticsearch) using its [REST API](https://www.elastic.co/guide/en/elasticsearch/reference/5.2/docs.html)

 ## Query Execution
 For each given query, implement document ranking by five retrival models